-A strong incident management programme can track reports from all channels to provide an accurate, holistic view of E&C cases and the cultural health of the organisation.
+A strong incident management program can track reports from all channels to provide an accurate, holistic view of E&C cases and the cultural health of the organization.

-Though a whistleblower hotline/helpline is a central piece of an effective incident management system, it is not sufficient by itself.
-Organisations should offer at least three reporting options:
+Though a hotline/helpline is a central piece of an effective incident management system, it is not sufficient by itself.
+Organizations should offer at least three reporting options:

 - 1. Hotline.
-Whether an internal whistleblowing programme is mandated for the organisation or not, it is still a standard and expected practice component of any ethics and compliance programme.
+Whether a hotline reporting program is mandated for the organization or not, it is still a standard and expected practice component of any ethics and compliance program.
+Think of it as a "canary in the coal mine."
 It is often through their hotlines that employers find out whether training is effective, where they have gaps in their policies and whether there are critical cultural issues that need to be addressed so that misconduct does not take root. - 2.
 Web-based reporting.
 Some employees do not feel comfortable speaking with a live operator about their issue or do not have a private location available to make a call.
 With web-based reporting, employees can type information into an online form and take time to think about and review what they have written before submitting.
 A web-based portal should be accessible from any computer, and be secure, confidential, and accessible 24 hours a day. - 3.
 Open door intake.
-This is a web-based tool that allows every manager and some departments, such as HR and legal, to input issues reported and actions taken into an organisation's ethics and compliance (E&C) incident management system.
+This is a web-based tool that allows every manager and some departments, such as HR and legal, to input reported issues and actions taken into an organization's ethics and compliance (E&C) incident management system.
 Since research shows that most reports are captured during in-person meetings with managers, this is one of the most critical components of a reporting system.

-A comprehensive incident management programme provides:
+A comprehensive incident management program provides:

 - " A variety of mechanisms for employees to ask questions or raise issues.
-These include reporting to a manager or higher up in the organisation, as well as to human resources, legal, and the ethics and compliance office via a 24/7/365 phone or web intake process. - " Tracking and case management processes to make sure reported incidents are collected in a centralised location, resolved in a timely manner, and accurately reported-no matter where they originate. - " Access to a centralised data source to identify trends and gaps in the ethics and compliance programme, determine where training is needed, locate "hot spots" within the organisation, and update any unclear or outdated policies.
+These include reporting to a manager or higher up in the organization, as well as to human resources, legal and the ethics and compliance office via a 24/7/365 phone or web intake process. - " Tracking and case management processes to make sure reported incidents are collected in a centralized location, resolved in a timely manner and accurately reported-no matter where they originate. - " Access to a centralized data source to identify trends and gaps in the ethics and compliance program, determine where training is needed, locate "hot spots" within the organization and update any unclear or outdated policies.

-The Benefits of a Comprehensive Incident Management Programme
+The Benefits of a Comprehensive Incident Management Program

-A comprehensive incident management system allows an organisation to capture, investigate and manage ethics and compliance reports from across the organisation, regardless of reporting channel, in a centralised database.
+A comprehensive incident management system allows an organization to capture, investigate and manage ethics and compliance reports from across the organization, regardless of reporting channel, in a centralized database.

-With a strong incident management programme, organisations are well positioned to:
+With a strong incident management program organizations are well positioned to:

 Create a strong ethics culture.
 Set the expectation that every employee report is a critical piece of business intelligence.
-Resolving incident reports consistently and updating policies as a result improves employee trust in the organisation.
+Resolving incident reports consistently and updating policies as a result improves employee trust in the organization.
 Employees know their issues will be addressed, creating a stronger culture and more engaged employees.

 Get better visibility into risk.
-The 2019 NAVEX Global Hotline Benchmark Report found that organisations who document reports from all channels (not just whistleblower hotline or web intake forms) captured 90 percent more reports than those who document reports from hotline and web intake only.3 More reports being captured means more risk visibility and more opportunity to spot trends and take action on emerging problem areas.
+The 2017 NAVEX Hotline Benchmark Report found that organizations who document reports from all channels (not just hotline or web intake forms) captured 77 percent more reports than those who document reports from hotline and web intake only.3 More reports being captured means more risk visibility-and more opportunity to spot trends and take action on emerging problem areas.